forgerock-dss/aic_verified_helpdesk/README.md

 ### Create a Worker Application in a P1AIC Tenant

-1. Follow [these](https://docs.pingidentity.com/pingoneaic/integrations/pingone-set-up-workers.html#create-a-worker-application-in-each-mapped-pingone-environment) steps to create OIDC credentials for the PingOne AIC tenant to integrate with PingOne Verify.
+1. Follow [these](https://docs.pingidentity.com/pingoneaic/integrations/pingone-set-up-workers.html#create-a-worker-application-in-each-mapped-pingone-environment) Task 2 steps to create OIDC credentials for the PingOne AIC tenant to integrate with PingOne Verify.
 Note the PingOne API and Authorization URLs, for example https://auth.pingone.com, https://auth.pingone.eu etc.

 ### Create a PingOne Service in P1AIC